ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_packages/_index.md

 ---
-title: Arm integration packages for Unity
+title: Install and Use Arm integration packages for Unity

-description: Arm provides some Unity packages to enhance your profiling workflow for mobile games.
-This topic describes how to install and use these packages in Unity.

 minutes_to_complete: 20

-who_is_this_for: Unity developers who are targeting Android devices and want to get more insight into how their game performs on devices with Arm CPUs and GPUs.
+who_is_this_for: This is an introductory topic for Unity developers who are targeting Android devices and want to get more insight into how their game performs on devices with Arm CPUs and GPUs.

 learning_objectives:
-    - How to install the packages in Unity
+    - Install the packages in Unity
-    - How to see Mali metrics in the Unity Profiler
+    - View Mali metrics in the Unity Profiler
-    - How to annotate your Unity game with markers that give context to a profile in Arm Mobile Studio tools
+    - Annotate your Unity game with markers that give context to a profile in Arm Mobile Studio tools

 prerequisites:
     - Familiarity with Unity and the Unity Profiler
-    - Familiarity with Arm Mobile Studio tools
+    - Familiarity with Arm Mobile Studio toolsa
-    - A requirement for deeper analyses of CPU and GPU performance on Android.

 author_primary: Julie Gaskin

 ### Tags
-skilllevels: Beginner
+skilllevels: Introductory
 subjects: Profiling
 armips:
     - Arm CPUs